UW outside linebacker Joe Tryon selected by Tampa Bay Buccaneers with final pick in first round of NFL draft

 “Y’all getting the best edge in the draft,” he said.

-In fact, there were six edge rushers taken ahead of Tryon — Tulsa outside linebacker Zaven Collins (16th to Arizona), Miami defensive end Jaelan Phillips (18th to Miami), Michigan defensive end Kwity Paye (21st to Indianapolis), Houston defensive end Payton Turner (28th to New Orleans), Miami defensive end Gregory Rousseau (30th to Buffalo), and Penn State outside linebacker Jayson Oweh (31st to Baltimore).
+In fact, there were six edge rushers taken ahead of Tryon — Tulsa outside linebacker Zaven Collins (16th to Arizona), Miami defensive end Jaelan Phillips (18th to Miami), Michigan defensive end Kwity Paye (21st to Indianapolis), Houston defensive end Payton Turner (28th to New Orleans), Miami defensive end Gregory Rousseau (30th to Buffalo) and Penn State outside linebacker Jayson Oweh (31st to Baltimore).

-Regardless, Tryon’s joining former UW defensive tackle (and fellow first-round pick) Vita Vea with the reigning Super Bowl champion Tampa Bay Bucs.
+Regardless, Tryon is joining former UW defensive tackle (and fellow first-round pick) Vita Vea with the reigning Super Bowl champion Tampa Bay Bucs.

 “The kid’s got talent,” ESPN NFL draft analyst Mel Kiper Jr. said after the selection.
 “In 2019 he could get to the quarterback.
 Now against the run, he struggled.
 I think for Tampa Bay, that pass-rush ability he showed in 2019 got their attention.
 He got blown off the ball at times.
 He needs to use his hands a lot better.
 He’s got the ability.